green-party-dublin-central/nh-web/site/content/post/holy-cross-college.md

   August.
 image: img/clonliffe.jpg
 ---
+## Queries and Public Meeting

+I will host an online meeting at **8pm on Monday August 9th** to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála.
+[Click here to register](https://m.neasahourigan.com/holycross-shd).

+If you can't make the meeting or if you have any queries in relation to this development please don’t hesitate to get in touch on [Neasa.Hourigan@oireachtas.ie](mailto:Neasa.Hourigan@oireachtas.ie?subject=Holy%20Cross%20College%20SHD&body=Dear%20Neasa%2C%0D%0A) or (01) 618 3172

+If you are making an observation yourself you can refer to my a guide on [making an observation on a planning application](https://neasahourigan.com/post/planning-observation/)

 ## An Bord Pleanála application

 A site notice has been erected (14th July) and the [development's website](https://holycrosscollegeshd.ie) is now live.
 The application was made to An Bord Pleanála on the 16th July.
 There is a five week period from the application date during which any observations need to be submitted to An Bord Pleanála.
 Deadline for observations is the **19th of August**.